Accounting

 Dual Degree, MS in Accounting/MS in Finance

 The dual MS in Accounting/MS in Finance program prepares students for success by providing excellent skills in both finance and accounting.
-The program offers specialized coursework applicable to careers in corporate accounting, controllership, public accounting, and the financial professions.
-Students select either the corporate finance or the investments concentration in the MS in Finance.
-Students in the program can complete the CPA exam preparation course through CPAexcel® at a significant discount, and even qualify to receive a 100% reimbursement.
+The program offers specialized coursework applicable for careers in corporate and public accounting, including those pursuing the CPA designation, and combine it with in-depth study of corporate and investment finance .

 The program is open to students with strong quantitative and analytical skills, regardless of their undergraduate majors.

-The program allows students to receive both the MS in Accounting and the MS in Finance simultaneously upon completion of 51-57 credit hours, depending on applicable course exemptions and course choices.
+The program allows students to receive both the MS in Accounting and the MS in Finance simultaneously upon completion of 50-54 credit hours, depending on applicable course waivers and exemptions, and course choices.

 All courses in the program are offered on campus; many are also available on-line.
 You may enroll on a full- or part-time basis during the fall and winter semesters, and some courses are often available during the summer.
 The program usually can be completed within 24 months of full-time study.